• About

 The pump and dump scheme is another crypto and NFTs classic scam.
 This is when an individual or, more commonly, a group of people buy a significant number of NFTs in order to falsely manipulate the market by increasing demand.
 Once the value has increased, the scammers sell all of their assets and profit handsomely, leaving everyone else with worthless NFTs and significant losses.

 Checking the transaction history is one of the greatest methods to recognize a pump and dump; a legitimate project should have a varied range of buyers, not just a few customers who are selling and re-selling.
-If you feel you’re involved in a pump and dump scheme, try to get out as quickly as possible.
+If you feel you’re involved in a pump-and-dump scheme, try to get out as quickly as possible.

 Artist Impersonators